ccclayton/DataWar/README.md

 * *maxSize*: maximum size of each point
 * *colors*: array of colors for the equalizer, can add more or remove some

+## Oculus
+Must use Oculus-Rest Server which is included
+Go to oculus-rest-master/bin to find the binary for your OS or simply run the included Xcode Project or Visual Studio Solution File If using OSX, you may need to install libmicrohttpd like this:
+    brew install libmicrohttpd

 ## Authors
 Created by Daniel Gillies and Colin Clayton in collaboration with Weidong Yang and Travis Bennett of [Kineviz](http://kineviz.com/)